PDOK/registrator/README.md

 <br /><br />

 This version has Eureka support, see [backends](docs/user/backends.md)
+NOTE: All other backends are removed due to compability issues with newer Go and dependency versions
 <br />

 Registrator automatically registers and deregisters services for any Docker